Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Results

-The Environmental Model Function problem is a well-known test problem in the literature of Bayesian calibration and models a chemical accident that results in a pollutant spill \cite{bliznyuk2008bayesian,astudillo2019bayesian}.
-The spatio-temporal substance's concentration is observed on a $3\times 4$ grid and the goal is to optimize a set of four parameters to achieve the true observed value by minimizing the mean squared error of the output grid.
-The input dimension for this optimization problem is $d=4$.
-The search domain is taken as fixed in \cite{astudillo2019bayesian,maddox2021bayesian}.
+The goal is to optimize the set of four parameters $(M,D,L,\tau)$ to achieve the true observed value by minimizing the mean squared error of the output grid:

+The input dimension for this optimization problem is $d_x=4$.
+The search domain is taken as fixed in \cite{astudillo2019bayesian,maddox2021bayesian} such that $M\in[7,12]$, $D\in[0.02,0.12]$, $L\in[0.01,3]$ and $\tau\in[30.01,30.295]$.
 The initial training dataset has a total of only $5$ points.
-For the RPN-BO method, RPNs learn the vectorial output of dimension $s=12$ corresponding to the $12$ grid values of the concentration.
-Then, the objective function is evaluated based on these inferred concentration values.
+For the RPN-BO method, RPNs learn the vectorial output of dimension $d_y=12$ corresponding to the $12$ grid values of the concentration.
+Then, the objective function (\ref{equ:chemical_opt}) is evaluated based on these inferred concentration values.

 Figure \ref{fig:pollutants} shows the optimization results averaged over $10$ independent random runs for different choices of acquisition functions and neural networks' architectures.
-The RPN-BO method using MLP with LCB, EI or TS acquisition functions has a significantly higher convergence rate compared to the HOGP method of \cite{maddox2021bayesian}.
+The RPN-BO method using MLP with LCB, EI or TS acquisition functions has a significantly higher convergence rate compared to the HOGP method of \cite{maddox2021bayesian} and the TuRBO approach \cite{Eriksson2019}.
 The final objective value is also one order of magnitude lower for the MLP-based RPN-BO.
 The DON-based RPN-BO has a slightly lower initial convergence rate when using the LCB and TS acquisition functions compared to the MLP-based RPN-BO since DONs have more complex architectures compared to MLPs, and require further training points to be effectively fitted.
-Nonetheless, after acquiring only $3$ points for a training set of size $8$, all DON-based RPN-BO simulations show a significantly higher convergence rate compared to the HOGP method, and reach a lower final objective value.
+Nonetheless, after acquiring only $3$ points for a training set of size $8$, all DON-based RPN-BO simulations show a significantly higher convergence rate compared to the HOGP and TuRBO methods, and reach a lower final objective value.